The data are big. The applications are bigger.

 Clarify the effects of common variants

 Our ability to engage patients in long term research opens the door for exploring many facets of genetics, including common variants with small but cumulative effects on health.
-IDG invites all patients and family participants from the whole genome sequencing diagnostic program to partake in a number of survey-style research efforts to shed light on the impact of these variants on health.
+IDG encourages patients from our diagnostic programs to register for Health Stories to shed light on the full impact of these variants on health.

 Contribute to the fine mapping of the genome